Tracking employee engagement metrics is a tricky subject.

 Dr. Jim Harter, Gallup’s Chief Scientist, Workplace, has been tracking 1.8 million workers in 82,000 teams from 230 companies.
 It’s safe to say their results reflect the broader workforce.

-What Dr. Harter and the Gallup team recently discovered is that employee engagement numbers are the highest they’ve been in the two decades Gallup’s been tracking them.
+Dr. Harter and the Gallup team discovered that employee engagement numbers are the highest they’ve been in the two decades Gallup’s been tracking them.

 But, business leaders need to know how to measure engagement for themselves.